charlesgregory/REID/REID_v0.5.2/Readme.txt

 If you use the multiple program each .fasta will have a seperate sheet in the excel file.

+Simulate will find similar fragment ranges that are present within all of the fasta files in the digest and report them back in txt file.
-Simulate will take the fragments and simulate how they would travel through a gel currently the parameters are hard coded but that will change in future versions.
+This is based on a simulation of a virtual gel digest.
+Currently the parameters are hard coded but that will change in future versions.

 This program was created in an effort to make a connection between clusters of fragment sizes from restricion enzyme digest of